BYRIO/krita-webdoc-zh/tutorials/common_workflows.rst

     :alt: Colorise Interactive dialog and settings

 Press **Apply** and **Ok** to apply and exit the GMIC dialog.
 You'll now have flat colors beneath you lineart.
-More details about this technique can be found in the tutorial `here <http://timotheegiet.com/blog/comics/gmic-colorize-comics-working-in-krita.html>`_.
+More details about this technique can be found in the tutorial `at Timothée Giet's blog <http://timotheegiet.com/blog/comics/gmic-colorize-comics-working-in-krita.html>`_.

 Painting
 --------